 South Africa prioritises co-operation with the African continent, with a strong focus on member countries of the Southern African Development Community.
-The priority sectors of its bilateral development co-operation are peacekeeping, security and governance.
+The priority sectors of its bilateral development co-operation are peace, security, post-conflict reconstruction, regional integration, governance and humanitarian assistance.
 South Africa provides its bilateral development co-operation mostly in the form of technical co-operation.

-South Africa is also engaged in triangular co-operation, partnering with several Development Assistance Committee (DAC) members (e.g. Canada, Germany, Norway, Spain, Sweden and the United States) to support other developing countries (mainly in Africa) in areas such as governance, public security and post-conflict resolution.
+South Africa is also engaged in triangular co-operation, partnering with several Development Assistance Committee (DAC) members (e.g. Canada, Germany, Norway, Spain, Sweden and the United States) to support other African countries in areas such as governance, public security and post-conflict reconstruction.

-South Africa’s development co-operation through multilateral organisations is primarily channelled through the African Development Bank and the African Union.
+In 2015, South Africa’s development co-operation through multilateral organisations was primarily channelled through regional organisations such as the African Development Bank (33%) and the United Nations (23%).